Investigations

 Investigation and Accountability

-Reporter/Photographer — Long Island Advocate, 2022.
+Reporter/Photographer — Long Island Advocate, 2022-2023.

 Manuel Oliva spoke on behalf of eight Nick’s Pizza workers at the Workplace Project in Hempstead in July 2022.
 Nicholas J. Angelis, the one-time owner of Nick’s Pizza in Rockville Centre, owed the workers more than $400,000 in back wages and interest charges, according to two court judgments.
-Following a nine-month Long Island Advocate/WABC Eyewitness News investigative series, the workers settled with Angelis for $375,000, which they are now receiving in monthly installments. // Photo by Scott A. Brinton/Long Island Advocate
+Following a nine-month Long Island Advocate/WABC Eyewitness News investigative series, the workers settled with Angelis for $375,000, which they received in monthly installments. // Photo by Scott A. Brinton/Long Island Advocate

 Supporting Documents